Steven Berkoff: Critical assessment

 According to Annette Pankratz in her 2005 Modern Drama review of Steven Berkoff and the Theatre of Self-Performance by Robert Cross: "Steven Berkoff is one of the major minor contemporary dramatists in Britain and – due to his self-fashioning as a bad boy of British theatre and the ensuing attention of the media – a phenomenon in his own right."
 Pankratz further asserts that Cross "focuses on Berkoff's theatre of self-performance: that is, the intersections between Berkoff, the public phenomenon and Berkoff, the artist."

 Personal life

 Berkoff married Alison Minto in 1970, and Shelley Lee in 1976; both marriages ended in divorce.
 He lives with his wife Clara Fischer, a German pianist, in Limehouse, east London.
 Fischer appeared onscreen with Berkoff in his film Decadence.
-He has two daughters, Mylea and Sarah, from previous relationships.
+He has two daughters from previous relationships.

 Defamation lawsuit

 In 1996, Berkoff won Berkoff vs. Burchill, a libel civil action that he brought against Sunday Times journalist Julie Burchill after she published comments suggesting that he was "hideously ugly".
 The judge ruled for Berkoff, finding that Burchill's actions "held him to ridicule and contempt."